Church of Cristo de la Luz: Architecture

-The building is a small, square structure measuring approximately 8 × 8 m, with a later semi-circular apse added to the east side.
+The building is a small, square structure measuring approximately 8 by 8 meters (26 by 26 ft), with a later semi-circular apse added to the east side.
 Constructed primarily of brick and stone, the mosque features a distinctive interior layout.

 The construction techniques of the Mosque of Cristo de la Luz reflect both local building traditions and the architectural influence of the Caliphate of Córdoba.
 This influence is particularly evident in the brickwork on the façade, which closely resembles that of the Cathedral–Mosque of Córdoba.